cgrand/seqexp/README.md

 ### Lookahead support
 As of 0.6.0, the [Pike and Janson's algorithm](http://swtch.com/~rsc/regexp/regexp2.html#ahu74) has been extended to support lookaheads.

-Two versions of the VM now exists (one could do with only one): the top-level VM which is the `grouping` VM and the nested `accepting` VM which is simpler because it ignores registers (ie it doesn't track match or submatches: it just tells whether we reached an accept state or not).
+Two versions of the VM now exists (one could do with only one): the top-level VM which is the `grouping` VM and the nested `accepting` VM which is simpler because it ignores registers (ie it doesn't track match or submatches: it just tells whether an accept state has been reached or not).
 Not having to track submatches mean than thread priority is not needed any more so the whole state of a nested VM is the set of its threads ids.

 Previously threads were identified by their PC alone, now with lookahead support, each thread is identified by a pair: its PC and a nested VM state.
 Nested VMs support lookaheads too (so you can put lookaheads in your lookaheads) so nested thread ids are pairs of PC and a nested VM state.